drachrist/tiktok-research-tools/README.md

 **Step 3: Launch the tool**

 Open the folder you just unzipped and double-click **run_tiktok_app.bat**.
 A small terminal window will appear briefly, and then the tool will open automatically in your web browser.
-You can minimise the terminal window but do not close it — it needs to stay running in the background to keep the tool working.
+You can minimise the terminal window but do not close it, it needs to stay running in the background to keep the tool working.

 **Step 4: Enter your credentials**